chrisistansell/Cyborg-Trackzeron/README.md

 I used a white wire when running new cables since I didn't have any magenta wire to use.

-   - GD: GND (Save yourself some headaches and just run this to the Azeron Ground Block)
+   - GD: GND (Twist this with GND 1 and place in Azeron Ground Block)
    - SS: B0
    - SC: B1
    - MO: B2